On the Complexity of Claw-Free Vertex Splitting: Preliminaries

-A \emph{path} is a sequence $(v_1,v_2,\ldots)$ of distinct vertices in a graph such that for all $i$, $\{v_i,v_{i+1}\}$ is an edge.
-The \emph{diameter} of a (sub)graph is defined as the length of the longest shortest path between any two vertices.
-A (sub)graph is said to be \emph{connected} if there is a path joining any two vertices.
-A \emph{connected component} is a maximal connected subgraph.
-A \emph{clique} is a (sub)graph where vertices are pairwise adjacent.
-A graph is said to be \emph{bipartite} if its vertex set can be partitioned into two disjoint sets such that no two vertices within the same set are adjacent.
-A \emph{complete bipartite graph} is a \emph{bipartite} graph in which each vertex in the first set is connected to all vertices in the second.
-A \emph{complete bipartite graph} is often denoted by $K_{t,p}$ where the cardinalities of the two sets of vertices are $t$ and $p$. $K_{1,3}$ is also known as a \emph{claw}.
-In this case, the degree three vertex is known as a \emph{claw center}.
+We work with simple, undirected, unweighted finite graphs.
+We use standard terminology as presented in \cite{diestel}.

+A $K_{1,3}$ is a graph formed of a vertex with three pairwise non-adjacent neighbors.
+It is also known as a \emph{claw}.
+In this case, the degree 3 vertex is known as a \emph{claw center} and each of its 3 neighbors is said to be \emph{leaf}.
 A graph is said to be \emph{claw-free} if it does not have an induced subgraph that is a claw.
 In this context, a claw is said to be an induced \emph{forbidden subgraph}.

-As mentioned earlier, \emph{vertex splitting} is an operation that takes a vertex $v$ and replaces it with two new vertices $v_1$ and $v_2$ such that $N(v) = N(v_1) \cup N(v_2)$.
+As mentioned earlier, \emph{vertex splitting} is an operation that takes a vertex $v$ and replaces it with two new non-adjacent vertices $v_1$ and $v_2$ such that $N(v) = N(v_1) \cup N(v_2)$.
 When the two neighborhoods are disjoint, i.e., $N(v_1) \cap N(v_2) = \emptyset$, the operation is referred to as an \emph{exclusive vertex split}.
 Otherwise, it is known as an \emph{inclusive vertex split}.

+While this paper is about the complexity of splitting into a claw-free graph, we note that vertex splitting could sometimes introduce new claws.
+This can happen only when a vertex $v$ has three neighbors $x,y$ and $z$ such that $y$ and $z$ are non-adjacent and $N(x) \cap \{y,z\} \neq \emptyset$.
+In this case, splitting $x$ so that one copy, say $x_1$, is adjacent to $v$ but $N(x_1)\cap \{y,z\} = \emptyset$ results in a claw centered at $v$.
+Obviously, this is the only way a new claw can be introduced since splitting a vertex does not make it the center of a new claw.

-We now formally define the \textsc{$K_{1,c}$-Free Vertex Splitting Problem}.
+We now formally define the \textsc{$K_{1,c}$-Free Vertex Splitting} problem parameterized by $k$, where $c$ is treated as a fixed constant.

-\problemdef{\textsc{$K_{1,c}$-Free Vertex Splitting}}{A graph $G$ and two positive integers $k,c$.}{Can we perform at most $k$ vertex splitting operations such that we obtain a $K_{1,c}$-free graph?}
+\problemdef{\textsc{$K_{1,c}$-Free Vertex Splitting}}{A graph $G$ and a positive integer $k$.}{Can we perform at most $k$ vertex splitting operations such that we obtain a $K_{1,c}$-free graph?}